Namibia at a Glance

 Despite this, Namibia suffers from one of the highest rates of income inequality in the world.
 This is partly due to the fact that about half of the people working in Namibia do not participate in the formal market economy and instead live in a rural, cashless economy fueled by subsistence agriculture.
-Official unemployment figures vary, ranging from 25%-50% of the population, depending on if one includes the large percentage of the population who rely on subsistence agriculture or not.
+Official unemployment figures vary, ranging from 25% to 50% of the population, depending on if one includes the large percentage of the population who rely on subsistence agriculture or not.

-Currently, there are about 200,000 skilled laborers working in Namibia in addition to a small, well-trained professional and managerial class.
+Currently, there are more than 200,000 skilled laborers working in Namibia in addition to a small, well-trained professional and managerial class.
 The government aims to keep increasing this number in the years to come.
 It is also pursuing measures to create more jobs and bring more Namibians into the economic mainstream.

 Tourism and Services